jyggen/Minify/README.md

 # Minify! #

 ## Description ##
-  Minify optmize, compress and combine your css and javascript files on the fly!
+  Minify optimize, compress and combine your css and javascript files on the fly!

   Even though Minify is called every request you won't notice it.
-The script in demo/ takes about 0.009 seconds to verify and check 26 different files with a memory usage of 1.248MB (and remember that this is 26 files!).
+The script in demo/ takes about 0.009 seconds to verify and check 26 different files with a memory usage of 1.248MB (and remember that this is with 26 files!).

 ## Usage ##
 	<?php